 Easily monitored compliance training

 Being such a highly regulated sector, the healthcare industry cannot understate the importance of compliance training.
-However, it can be difficult for organizations to keep track of everyone’s compliance status.
+However, manually tracking everyone’s certification status is prone to error.

 Automated processes keep a constant eye on learners’ statuses, due dates, and completion rates.